o7q2ab/gonotes/README.md

 - A "break" statement terminates execution of the innermost "for", "switch", or "select" statement within the same function.
 - The length of a nil slice, map or channel is 0.
 The capacity of a nil slice or channel is 0.
 - Receiving from a nil channel blocks forever.
+- Slice, map, and function types are not comparable.
+However, as a special case, a slice, map, or function value may be compared to the predeclared identifier nil.

 ## -
 - Memory Model: https://go.dev/ref/mem